Efficient Quantum Fully Homomorphic Encryption

-\textbf{ Parity Function (PARITY): }This function computes the modulo-2 sum (XOR) of the input bits, outputting 1 when the number of '1's is odd and 0 when even.
-Its acceptance set consists of all odd values: $ S_{acc}=\{c:c \equiv 1(mod 2)\}. $ Notably, since only the parity of the current count needs to be tracked (two states) rather than an exact count, the branching program width implementing this function can be further optimized to $w=2$, which is superior to the general $O(\log n)$, demonstrating room for further optimization for specific symmetric functions.
+\textbf{ Parity Function (PARITY): }This function computes the modulus-2 sum (XOR) of the input bits, outputting 1 when the number of '1's is odd and 0 when even.
+Its acceptance set consists of all odd values: $ S_{acc}=\{t:t \equiv 1(mod ~2)\}. $ Notably, since only the parity of the current count needs to be tracked (two states) rather than an exact count, the branching program width implementing this function can be further optimized to $w=2$, which is superior to the general $O(\log n)$, demonstrating room for further optimization for specific symmetric functions.

 \textbf{Threshold Function (THRESHOLD): } A generalization of the majority function, it sets a threshold $k$ and outputs 1 if the number of '1's in the input is at least $k$.
-Its acceptance set is $S_{acc}=\{k, k+1, ..., n\}. $ Its branching program construction is similar to that of the majority function, with a width of $O(\log n)$ as well.
-This function family illustrates how symmetric functions can define a rich class of functions via a simple integer threshold parameter while remaining efficiently computable by logarithmic-width branching programs.
+Its acceptance set is $S_{acc}=\{k, k+1, ..., n\}. $ Its branching program construction is similar to that of the majority function,w ith a state count of $ O(n)$ as well.
+This function family illustrates how symmetric functions can define a rich class of functions via a simple integer threshold parameter while remaining efficiently computable with binary encoding $O(\log n) $.

-\textbf{Why Sinha's BP Only Works for Symmetric Functions. }The fundamental limitation of Sinha's construction is its reliance on permutation invariance.
+\textbf{Why Sinha's BP Only Works for Symmetric Functions?} The fundamental limitation of Sinha's construction is its reliance on permutation invariance.
 The counter mechanism tracks only the count of 1s, discarding all positional information.
 Formally:

 \begin{proposition}(Symmetry Requirement).
-Sinha's $O(\log n)$-width branching program construction works if and only if the function $f$ is symmetric. \end{proposition}
+Sinha's counter-based branching program construction with state count $O(n)$ (binary encoding $O(\log n)$) works if and only if the function $f$ is symmetric. \end{proposition}

 \begin{proof} If $f$ can be computed by a counter-based BP that only tracks $\sum_{i \in S} x_i$, then $f(x)$ depends only on the Hamming weight of $x$, making $f$ symmetric by definition.
 If $f$ is symmetric, then $f(x)=g\left(\sum_i x_i\right)$ for some predicate $g:\{0, \ldots, n\} \rightarrow\{0,1\}$.
 The counter-based BP computes $\sum_i x_i$ and applies $g$ to determine acceptance. \end{proof}